alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 This section covers how to deploy a basic Node.js application to GOV.UK PaaS.
 See the Cloud Foundry [Tips for Node.js Applications](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] for more details.

-Note that the only database service currently supported by PaaS is PostgreSQL.
-If your Node.js app requires a database, it must be able to work with PostgreSQL.
+Note that the PaaS currently supports the PostgreSQL, MySQL and MongoDB database services.
+If your Node.js app requires a database, it must be able to work with one of these.

 These instructions assume you have already carried out the setup process explained in the [Quick Setup Guide](/#quick-setup-guide) section.